awslabs/aws-lambda-web-adapter/README.md

 When a new Lambda Execution Environment starts up, Lambda Web Adapter will boot up as a Lambda Extension, followed by the web application.

 By default, Lambda Web Adapter will send HTTP GET requests to the web application at `http://127.0.0.1:8080/`.
-The port and path can be customized with two environment variables: `READINESS_CHECK_PORT` and `READINESS_CHECK_PATH`.
+The port and path can be customized with two environment variables: `AWS_LWA_READINESS_CHECK_PORT` and `AWS_LWA_READINESS_CHECK_PATH`.

 Lambda Web Adapter will retry this request every 10 milliseconds until the web application returns an HTTP response (**status code >= 100 and < 500**) or the function times out.

-In addition, you can configure the adapter to preform readiness check with TCP connect, by setting `READINESS_CHECK_PROTOCOL` to `tcp`.
+In addition, you can configure the adapter to preform readiness check with TCP connect, by setting `AWS_LWA_READINESS_CHECK_PROTOCOL` to `tcp`.

 After passing readiness check, Lambda Web Adapter will start Lambda Runtime and forward the invokes to the web application.